softcite/software-mentions/README.md

 For more recent evaluations and a description of a use case in production to monitor Open Science in France, see:

 ```
-Aricia Bassinet, Laetitia Bracco, Anne L'Hôte, Eric Jeangirard, Patrice Lopez, et al..
-Large-scale Machine-Learning analysis of scientific PDF for monitoring the production and the openness of research data and software in France.
-2023. ⟨hal-04121339v3⟩
+Aricia Bassinet, Laetitia Bracco, Anne L'Hôte, Eric Jeangirard, Patrice Lopez, et al. 2023.
+Large-scale Machine-Learning analysis of scientific PDF for monitoring the production and the openness of research data and software in France. ⟨hal-04121339v3⟩
 https://hal.science/hal-04121339v3
 ```